 Drying out sinks and tubs, placing food in sealed plastic containers and removing food and water bowls daily is just part of a prevention plan.
-To keep mice out of your home, you need to find all of their entry points before using any mouse control solutions.
+To keep mice out of your home, you need to find all of their entry points before using any mouse control Toronto solutions.
 Knowing how to find those entry points is easy with the right tips and advice.

-1. Vinyl Siding Entry Point
+1. Gaps between Vinyl Siding

 If you have vinyl siding, mice will explore it for weaknesses.
 For instance, the J-channels and corner posts that cover the ends of the siding often have hollows in them.
 Mice will enter those hollows to get into your home and behind your walls.
 Once behind your walls, mice will use their sharp teeth and claws to create a hole and get inside your home.

 Fortunately, you can fill the J-channels and corner posts with a combination of steel mesh, steel wool pads, and silicone caulk.
 Their sharp teeth cannot chew through the steel wool or steel mesh, and the silicone caulk adds and an extra layer of protection to help hold the wool or mesh in place.
 Additionally, mice can climb vinyl siding and get an access to your attic and other areas of your house.
 There a video of mouse climbing a wall inside of the house.

-2. Brick Weaknesses
+2. Brick Wall Weaknesses

 Inspect the outside of your brick home and look for gaps between the bricks, sometimes called weeping holes.
 If you notice any gaps, make sure you fill them using a proper mortar.
 Touch up any areas around your brick home in need of mortar filling to mice cannot get in behind the interior walls of your home.

-3. Foundation Entry Points
+3. Foundation Cracks

 Mice will also look for weaknesses in your foundation.
 Cracks and gaps commonly form in the foundation.
 Stacked stone foundations are particularly susceptible to damages that provide entry for mice.
 Fill any cracks or gaps you find with silicone caulk to prevent mice from gaining entry into your home.